B-Kiraly/Benndots-HGengine-ROMhack/README.md

 (Item Data) For changes to the price of items and what they do: data/itemdata/itemdata.c

+(Fossil Revival Options) For my expansions to the fossil-to-pokemon revival mechanic options: armips/asm/custom/scrcmd_fossils.c

 ## TODO List

+* Test if items used by me as evolution stones that aren't the already existing evolution stones (I use metal coats, dragon scales, etc as evolution stones for some evos) can actually be used in menu on Pokemon, or if the option just isn't there as I suspect.
+* Test new evolutions out.
+Test new item locations and unlocks (main pokemart, fossils in the goldenrock department store, etc.)
+* Test expanded fossil revival options in Pewter city
 * Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
 * Work on more species & learnsets that I haven't fully constructed (porygon line(s), fossil species, seviper etc)
-* Expand revival options in Pewter: https://github.com/pret/pokeheartgold/blob/e9f8389b501f79695247eb55ba42649ef5dcf82b/src/scrcmd_fossils.c#L8 (add to armips/asm/custom with desired changes and see if that works on its own)
-* Test new evolutions out.
-Test new item locations and unlocks (main pokemart, fossils in the goldenrock department store, etc.)
-* Complete wild pokemon water and cave encounters
+* Complete Johto wild pokemon encounters (Mostly ponds and Mt.
+Mortar unfinalized)
 * Continue custom trainer editing (Elite four, leader and elite four rematches, regular trainers)
 * Work on the post game.
-Especially making Kanto endgame battles more interesting/challenging
+Kanto encounters.
+Make Kanto endgame trainer battles more interesting/challenging.
+Add friends to mt.Silver.
-* Give spirit break to physical fairy types

 ## Ideas